Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Although rare, very occasionally evidence of pigment colour is preserved in the fossil record.
 Using powerful electron microscopes, scientists have been able to zoom in on impressions in the rock and observe small structures called melanosomes, which store the pigment melanin.

-Dr Jackob Vinther, a palaeontologist at the University of Bristol, used the technique on 40-million-year-old fossil feathers in the Museum collection, which were put on display in the Colour and Vision exhibition.
+Dr Jackob Vinther, a palaeontologist at the University of Bristol, used the technique on 40-million-year-old fossil feathers in the Museum collection.
 He determined that they would have been black.

 With help from palaeoartist Robert Nicholls and an exquisitely preserved fossil from China, Dr Vinther was able to map the animal's colour patterns onto a life-size 3D model.